FUR PAJAMAS

 Book writer and lyricist David Ceci would like to acknowledge the vital role played by two very special NYC-based organizations in the development of FUR PAJAMAS.

 Primary Stages Einhorn School for the Performing Arts (ESPA) offers classes in writing, acting and directing.
-In 2017, David wrote the lyrics for all of the songs on FUR PAJAMAS' four studio albums in an Advanced Lyric Writing course taught by Adam Gwon (Ordinary Days, Scotland PA).
+In 2016, in a short plays writing course taught by Leah Nanako (Kentucky, Two Mile Hollow), David wrote a 10-minute play about the chaotic collision of three vastly different people - Peter, Andi & Nigel - in the office of a rock music agent.
+This is when FUR PAJAMAS was born!
+In 2017, David wrote the lyrics for all of the songs on the band's four studio albums in a lyric writing course taught by Adam Gwon (Ordinary Days, Scotland PA).
 Some of those diegetic songs made their way into the score.
-Later that spring, David started to flesh out Nigel's story in a weekend writing workshop (A Play in 2 Days) taught by Melissa Ross (Nice Girl, Of Good Stock).
+Later that spring, David started to flesh out Nigel's story in a weekend writing workshop taught by Melissa Ross (Nice Girl, Of Good Stock).
 And that summer, in a cabaret-style event celebrating ESPA writers, David presented two scenes (directed by Ria DiLullo) and two songs (directed by Jen Curfman) with Tony Patryn as Nigel and Badia Farha (School of Rock, Hell's Kitchen) as Eva Jean.
-Additional ESPA classes in which David continued to work on the book were taught by Suzanne Bradbeer (Confederates, The God Game), Winter Miller (In Darfur, No One is Forgotten), and Michael Mitnick (The Siegel, Fly By Night).
+Other ESPA courses that provided additional structure for David's work on the book were taught by Suzanne Bradbeer (Confederates, The God Game), Winter Miller (In Darfur, No One is Forgotten), and Michael Mitnick (The Siegel, Fly By Night).

-The PlayGround Experiment, a developmental theatre company founded by current Artistic Director Mike Lesser, is home to an extraordinary group of artists who are welcoming, encouraging and generous with their time and feedback.
-Fast forward to 2021 and 2022, when David was able to hear several newly revised scenes from FUR PAJAMAS that were read by the talented actors of PGE in various Volumes, their flagship program designed to 'test drive' messy new work.
+The PlayGround Experiment (PGE), a developmental theatre company founded by current Artistic Director Mike Lesser, is home to an extraordinary group of writers, actors, directors and designers who are welcoming, encouraging and generous with their time and feedback.
+Fast forward to 2021 and 2022, when David presented several new and revised FUR PAJAMAS scenes that were brilliantly read by the amazingly talented actors of PGE during various Volumes, PGE's flagship program designed to 'test drive' messy new work.

 See Renée's other design work at her website, https://reneenicolegray.com/